digitaltrails/vdu_controls/README.md

   * The executable is now a python zipapp containing the module hierarchy, It may load faster because,  as well as source code, it contains a cache of zippapp "compiled" python bytecode.
-  * The source of SVG icons is now help in separate files, which potentially makes the icons more easily reusable by other projects.
+  * Each icon is now held in a separate SVG source file.
+This makes the icons more easily editable and reusable.

 * 2.6.0
   * Added laptop-panel support, see Setting option "laptop-panel-enabled".